lubeda/EspHoMaTriXv2/README.md

 ***Parameters***

 **id** (required, ID): Manually specify the ID used for code generation and in service definitions.

-**clock_time** (optional, seconds): duration to display the clock after this time the date is displayed until the next "show_screen".
-If `show_date` is false and `clock_time` > 0 the clock will be display as long as a normal screen!
-Setting `clock_time` to 0 will not show the clock or date.
-If there are no screens ind the queue, the display will be blank until the next screen is sent.

-**screen_time** (optional, seconds): default duration to display a screen or a clock/date sequence, a long text will be scrolled at least `scroll_count` times (default: 10 seconds).
-This may be overwritten by the add_screen service.

 **hold_time** (optional, seconds): extends the display time of the current screen in seconds (default=20).
 Used in services or automations, see `hold_screen`